shumez/cahier/190723_TononiGiulio_2016.md

 ## 03. The PSC within the brain

-Experimental evidence currently suggests that the neural correlates of consciousness (NCC) are likely to be located in certain parts of the cortico-thalamic system^[5]^, but it is not known specifically which cortical areas, layers or neuronal populations are involved, whether the relevant units are neurons or groups of neurons, and which aspects of their activity matter^[5]^.
+Experimental evidence currently suggests that the [neural correlates of consciousness (NCC)][NCC] are likely to be located in certain parts of the cortico-thalamic system^[5]^, but it is not known specifically which cortical areas, layers or neuronal populations are involved, whether the relevant units are neurons or groups of neurons, and which aspects of their activity matter^[5]^.
 It is also not known whether the neural substrate of consciousness is anatomically fixed or can shrink, expand and move.
 IIT offers theoretical clarity on the empirical notion of the NCC^[5]^.
-Specifically, it states that the content-specific NCC correspond to the neural elements of the PSC in a particular state (activity pattern), which specify a particular phenomenal content; the full NCC correspond to the neural elements constituting the PSC irrespective of their particular state; the background conditions are factors that enable consciousness, such as neuromodulators and external inputs that maintain adequate excitability, which are kept fixed when evaluating the \(\Phi\) value of the PSC.
+Specifically, it states that the **[content-specific NCC]** correspond to the neural elements of the PSC in a particular state (activity pattern), which specify a particular phenomenal content; the **[full NCC]** correspond to the neural elements constituting the PSC irrespective of their particular state; the [background conditions][background condition] are factors that enable consciousness, such as neuromodulators and external inputs that maintain adequate excitability, which are kept fixed when evaluating the \(\Phi\) value of the PSC.
 Most importantly, the axioms and postulates of IIT can be used to provide a single, general principle for identifying the PSC in the brain — namely that the PSC must correspond to a complex of neural elements with maximum intrinsic cause–effect power.

 ###### Figure 2 | Identifying the elements, timescale and states of the physical substrate of conscious- ness (PSC) from first principles